microsoft/MixedReality-WebRTC/README.md

 MixedReality-WebRTC is currently available for Windows 10 Desktop and UWP (18362+), with or without Unity, with planned support for Unity deployment on iOS and Android.

-Note that in the following and elsewhere in this repository the term "Win32" is used as a synonym for "Windows Desktop", and in opposition to "Windows UWP".
-However Microsoft Windows versions older than Windows 10 with Windows SDK 18362+ (May 2019 Update, 1903) are not officially supported.
+_Note_ - In the following and elsewhere in this repository the term "Win32" is used as a synonym for "Windows Desktop", the historical Windows API for Desktop application development, and in opposition to the "Windows UWP" API.
+However Microsoft Windows versions older than Windows 10 with Windows SDK 17134 (April 2018 Update, 1803) are not officially supported.
+In particular, older versions of Windows (Windows 7, Windows 8, etc.) are explicitly not supported.
 See _Required Softwares_ below for more information.

 ## Getting Started